|

 rights and the activities of the

-Van Dyke, Ray McCaffrey and Princess Jenni in the 1969 "Stonewall Car" leading the Queens Gay Parade on 37th Ave. in Jackson Heights on Sunday, June 2, 2002 [Photo by Danny Dromm] The annual International Gay Business Expo & Entertainment Festival in Manhattan, New York, at the Javits Convention Center is a favorite happening involving the S.V.A.
+touring with S.V.A. director Willson Henderson, S.V.A. treasurer Terri Van Dyke, S.V.A. financial secretary Ray McCaffrey and Princess Jenni in the famous blue 1969 "Stonewall Car" leading the "10th Annual Queens County Gay Pride Parade" on 37th Avenue in Jackson Heights on Sunday, June 2, 2002.
+Note: The S.V.A. has lead all Queens Pride parades!
+[Photo by Queens Gay Committee chairperson Danny P. Dromm] The annual International Gay Business Expo & Entertainment Festival in Manhattan, New York, at the Javits Convention Center is a favorite happening involving the STONEWALL Rebellion Veterans Association.
 "It is very interesting, very exciting, very friendly and, for us, another occasion of a Stonewall veterans mini-reunion.
 The S.V.A. has a big exhibit and the famous 1969 "Stonewall Car" is on display for all to see and touch every year", proudly declared Jeremiah.
-Among the many 2003 S.V.A. public events, special meetings and GLBT pride parades that Jeremiah is looking forward to is his hosting, on Friday, June 20th, the annual "STONEWALL Veterans' Association Symposium XXXIV" at the Gay Community Center in Manhattan.
-The forum with a panel of actual veterans of the 1969 Stonewall Rebellion is most educational for the public.
-The following week is the Mayor's "Gay Pride Celebration" at Gracie Mansion, which always includes all of the elected officers of the S.V.A. |
+Among the many 2003 S.V.A. public events, special meetings and G.L.B.T. pride parades that Jeremiah is looking forward to is his hosting, on Friday, June 20th, the annual "STONEWALL Veterans' Association Symposium XXXIV" at the Gay Community Center in Manhattan.
+The forum with a panel of actual veterans of the 1969 Stonewall Rebellion is most educational and interesting for the public.
+The following week is NYC Mayor Michael Bloomberg's "Gay Pride Celebration at Gracie Mansion", which always includes all of the elected officers of the S.V.A. -- as it did by his predecessors Ed Koch and Rudy Giuliani! |

-| Jeremiah J. Newton is the Film, Television and Video
+Jeremiah J. Newton is the Film, Television and Video

 Industry Liaison for New York University's prestigeous Tisch School of

 the Arts on Broadway in Manhattan, New York.
-In 1996, Jeremiah was one
+In 1996, Jeremiah

 of the three writers of the independent hit film, "I Shot Andy

 to audition for the lead role of Andy Warhol.
-However, according to
+However, according

 various reports and printed